"Bitterly cold by the end of the week ahead with even daytime temperatures struggling to get much above freezing"

 Northamptonshire folk are being warned to brace themselves for an Arctic freeze as temperatures tumble this week.

+The Met Office issued a Cold Weather Level Three Amber Alert for the East Midlands active between 6pm on Wednesday (December 7) 9pm on Monday (December 12).
 Local forecasters @NNweather say winter will kick in with a vengeance and thermometers could see MINUS SEVEN by Friday (December 9) with sharp frosts and icy roads.
-They said: "Arctic air will arrive over the county during the week ahead leading and it will turn bitterly cold by the end of the week ahead with even daytime temperatures struggling to get much above freezing.

 Advertisement